persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 - the context menu of the **Definition** item of the relevant physical model in the study tree;
 - the **Probabilistic model definition** box of the model diagram

-A physical model can contained only one probabilistic model.
+A physical model can contain only one probabilistic model.

-When requiring a probabilistic model, a new item named **Probabilistic model** is added in the study tree below the physical model item.
+At the creation of a probabilistic model, a new item named **Probabilistic model** is added in the study tree below the physical model item.

 Its context menu contains four actions: